casibase/casibase-website/docs/basic/core-concepts.md

 - By embedding, the questions in chat and the knowledge files in storage will be turned into vectors and used in the next step of knowledge search.

 - Casibase's default embedding method is provided by OpenAI at a rate of up to three calls per minute.
-We propose to minimize the knowledge file coupling as much as possible to facilitate embedding and further processing.
+We recommend minimizing coupling between knowledge files to facilitate embedding and further processing.

 :::